Barbarlosa/Data-Sonification/Readme.txt

 3-3,
 3-4,

-You should use those sound, and adding the referential sound in the CHUCK decoder.
+You should use those sound, and adding the referential sound (second.ck) in the CHUCK decoder.
+There is a helper file (test.ck) that can help with it.
-NOTE THAT the web chuck doesn't support this.
-You will have to use the software version to add multiple sound tracks and play them at the same time.
+NOTE THAT the web chuck might not support this.
+I didn't use web chuck at the time.